mojaloop/documentation/docs/technical/sdk-scheme-adapter/RequestToPay.md

 ## Sequence Diagram

-1. The Payee DFSP initiates the R2P use case with **POST** /RequestToPay api call.
+1. The Payee DFSP initiates the R2P use case with **POST** /RequestToPay API call.
 2. The Payee DFSP optionally can validate the Payer.
 3. The Payer DFSP executes the R2P request with a **POST** /requestToPayTransfer API call.
 If the Authentication type is not provided in this call, then the flow assumes that the Payer will confirm the transfer and terms through a **PUT** /requestToPayTransfer, otherwise the appropriate authentication flow is executed.